riversun/ml-fake-data-maker/README.md

 # Overview
-Library to generate fake data for regression analysis
+Library to generate fake data for machine learningu (like prediction with linearregression,randomforest,gbt etc.)

 It is licensed under [MIT](https://opensource.org/licenses/MIT).